9 Jul 2025

 Limit: The interface can feel dense, but focus only on the “Diagnosis” tab to start.

-Lighthouse: Built-In Website Audit Tool for Speed & SEO
+Lighthouse: Built-In Chrome SEO Extension for Speed & Mobile Audits

 Lighthouse is a powerful tool already built into Chrome’s developer tools.
 It audits any page you visit and provides a complete report on: speed, mobile friendliness, and SEO basics for every page you browse.